Students and Courses

 A key component of this verified certificate program is the one-on-one mentoring provided by experts in the field of wilderness management.
 The mentors guide the students through the series of courses, assist in the selection of wilderness study sites, and provide feedback and grade assignments.

 The WSCP student registers for a certificate course of study via the proValens Learning’s online learning catalog, here.
 Once registered, the journey begins with an introductory email from WSCP and pairing with one of the WSCP mentors.
-Over the next few months, the WSCP student and mentor progress through a competency-based educational program at their agreed-upon pace.
-Students typically take anywhere from four to nine months to complete all coursework and earn a certificate in wilderness stewardship.
+Over the next six months, the WSCP student and mentor progress through the competency-based educational program.
+Students will follow a syllabus and adhere to a course schedule to complete all coursework on time and earn a certificate in wilderness stewardship.

 Courses and Assignments: Each certificate topic has a curriculum of four to six e-courses and related tests and assignments.
 After the WSCP student completes each online course and its assessment, he or she discusses the related assignment topics with the mentor.
 The mentor and student work together to determine the wilderness setting on which the assignments are based.